mrunmayee300/Empathy-Engine/README.md

 ---

+## Working of the Project

+The Empathy Engine follows a structured pipeline that transforms input text into emotionally expressive speech.
+The process consists of four main stages:

+---

+### 1. Text Input

+The system accepts user input through:

+* A **web interface** (textarea input), or
+* A **CLI command**

+This text acts as the raw input for emotion analysis and speech generation.

+---

+### 2. Emotion Detection

+The input text is processed using **VADER sentiment analysis**, which computes a **compound score** ranging from -1 (very negative) to +1 (very positive).

+Based on this score and simple rules:

+* The system determines the **emotion category** (happy, frustrated, neutral, surprised, inquisitive)
+* It also extracts the **intensity** of the emotion

+This step converts raw text into structured emotional information.

+---

+### 3. Text Enhancement (Preprocessing)

+Before generating speech, the text is modified to improve expressiveness.
+Since the TTS engine has limited emotional capability, this step simulates SSML-like behavior.

+Enhancements include:

+* Adding pauses using punctuation (e.g., `"..."`)
+* Emphasizing important words
+* Adjusting sentence structure based on emotion

+This prepares the text in a way that makes the output sound more natural.

+---

+### 4. Emotion-to-Voice Mapping

+The detected emotion and its intensity are mapped to speech parameters:

+* **Rate (speed of speech)**
+* **Volume (loudness)**

+Examples:

+* Happy → faster and louder speech
+* Frustrated → slower and softer speech
+* Neutral → default parameters

+The **intensity score** controls how strongly these parameters are adjusted.

+---

+### 5. Speech Generation

+The processed text and computed voice parameters are passed to the TTS engine (`pyttsx3`).

+The engine:

+* Applies the configured rate and volume
+* Converts text into speech
+* Saves the output as a `.wav` audio file

+---

+### 6. Output Delivery

+The generated audio is:

+* Saved in the `static/` folder
+* Played in the web interface using an audio player
+* Or returned via API/CLI

+---

+## Summary Flow

+Input Text
+→ Emotion Detection
+→ Text Enhancement
+→ Parameter Mapping
+→ Speech Generation
+→ Audio Output

+---

+This pipeline ensures that the system not only speaks text but delivers it with **context-aware emotional expression**, improving the overall user experience.

 ## Design Choices and Emotion-to-Voice Mapping

-1. Emotion Detection
+### 1. Emotion Detection

-The system uses VADER sentiment analysis to extract a compound score between -1 and +1.
-This score is used to determine both:
+The system uses **VADER sentiment analysis** to extract a compound score between **-1 and +1**.
+This score is used to determine:

-Emotion category (happy, frustrated, neutral, etc.)
+* Emotion category (happy, frustrated, neutral, etc.)
-Intensity of the emotion
+* Intensity of the emotion

+---

-2. Emotion Classification Logic
+### 2. Emotion Classification Logic

-Positive score → Happy
+* Positive score → **Happy**
-Negative score → Frustrated
+* Negative score → **Frustrated**
-Near zero → Neutral
+* Near zero → **Neutral**
-High magnitude → Surprised
+* High magnitude → **Surprised**
-Presence of question mark → Inquisitive
+* Presence of question mark → **Inquisitive**

-This allows the system to go beyond basic sentiment and capture more nuanced emotional states.
+This approach allows the system to go beyond basic sentiment and capture more nuanced emotional states.

+---

-3. Voice Parameter Modulation
+### 3. Voice Parameter Modulation

 The system modifies two main parameters:

-Rate (speech speed)
+* **Rate** (speech speed)
-Volume (loudness)
+* **Volume** (loudness)

-Mapping:

-Happy:
+#### Mapping Logic

+**Happy**

-Higher rate
+* Higher rate
-Higher volume
+* Higher volume
-→ Creates energetic and engaging tone
+  → Creates an energetic and engaging tone

-Frustrated:
+**Frustrated**

-Lower rate
+* Lower rate
-Lower volume
+* Lower volume
   → Produces slower, heavier speech

-Neutral:
+**Neutral**

-Default rate and volume
+* Default rate and volume
   → Maintains standard delivery

-Surprised:
+**Surprised**

-Very high rate
+* Very high rate
-Medium volume
+* Medium volume
   → Adds urgency and variation

-Inquisitive:
+**Inquisitive**

-Slightly higher rate
+* Slightly higher rate
-Medium volume
+* Medium volume
   → Creates a questioning tone

+---

-4. Intensity Scaling
+### 4. Intensity Scaling

 The compound sentiment score controls how strongly the parameters are adjusted.

-Example:

-Low score (0.2) → small changes
+* Low score (0.2) → Small changes
-High score (0.9) → large changes
+* High score (0.9) → Large changes

-This ensures emotion is continuous rather than binary.
+This ensures emotion is **continuous rather than binary**, making the output more natural.

-5. Text Enhancement (SSML-like Simulation)

-Since pyttsx3 has limited emotional control, the system enhances text before speech generation:

-Adds pauses using punctuation (e.g., "..." )
-Emphasizes important words
-Modifies sentence structure

-This improves expressiveness even with a basic TTS engine.

-6. Why This Approach
-pyttsx3 allows offline execution and fast prototyping VADER is lightweight and effective for short text Combining parameter modulation with text enhancement compensates for TTS limitations

-This design balances simplicity, performance, and expressive output.

 ---

+### 5. Text Enhancement (SSML-like Simulation)

+Since `pyttsx3` has limited emotional control, the system enhances text before speech generation:

+* Adds pauses using punctuation (e.g., `"..."`)
+* Emphasizes important words
+* Modifies sentence structure for better delivery

+This significantly improves expressiveness even with a basic TTS engine.

+---

+### 6. Why This Approach

+* `pyttsx3` enables offline execution and fast prototyping
+* VADER is lightweight and effective for short conversational text
+* Combining parameter modulation with text enhancement compensates for TTS limitations

+This design balances **simplicity, performance, and expressive output**.